Randner/easy-450k/README.md

 	exact: true

-Column with CategoricalA\_Column\_Name should contain only the following values: 1, 2, -1.
+Column with CaseControl_Column_Name should contain only the following values: 1, 2, -1.
 Samples with value 1 will be tested against samples with value 2.
+Samples with value -1 are ignored.
-If paired is set up to true, paires will be determined by the order of samples in both vectors.
+If paired is set up to true, pairs will be determined by the order of samples in both vectors.

 For linear regression tests, use the following:

+	phenotype_file: Configs/phenotype_file.txt
 	type: lm
 	n_cores: 46
 	covariates: